 In her Chicago debut, composer Sarah Davachi premieres new work for Lampo—a composition for vintage synthesizers, harmonium and two cellos that explores the acoustics of the Stony Island Arts Bank, with a lush, immersive sound to take listeners inward.

-Davachi performs with cellists Fred Lonberg-Holm and Kimberly Sutton, in the middle of Glenn Ligon’s neon installation, A Small Band (2015).
+She performs with cellists Fred Lonberg-Holm and Kimberly Sutton, amid Glenn Ligon’s installation, A Small Band.

 Davachi is interested in “the experience of enveloped sonic dwelling,” as she puts it, or the melding of real and mental space, where electronic and acoustic spectra blend and become indistinguishable, especially in relation to minute variations in frequency.
 She is also fascinated by the limits of stillness in sound.
 Davachi’s music is stripped down to very basic harmonic progressions that shift gradually, sharing more common ground with the long-form minimalism of Eliane Radigue than with her contemporaries in the current synthesizer resurgence.